design-first/system-runtime/README.md

 ## Extend monoco

-#### Build monoco
+#### Grunt

-To extend monoco core system or to package your own system with monoco, you will need to close the repository and use grunt commands.
+To extend monoco core system or to package your own system with monoco, you will need to clone the repository and use grunt commands.
 Here are the different tasks you can use to automate tasks:

 ```sh
 # run server tests (from /spec/)